How to Attract Members in Coworking Spaces - 5 Tactics That Never Fail

 Today flexible workspace is not only an alternative to the traditional office but a separate industry.
 Like any industry, coworking has its own challenges, and perhaps the biggest of them is attracting new members.

 Besides, remote work has many other positive aspects that might improve our life and environment.
-For example, if you choose to work from coworking space, you use less fuel, consume fewer resources, reduce strain on infrastructure, and lower greenhouse gas emissions overall.
+For example, if a person chooses to work from a coworking space, they use less fuel, consume fewer resources, reduce strain on infrastructure, and lower greenhouse gas emissions overall.

 If you ask anyone in the street or a bus stop whether they know any coworking space nearby, they will definitely name one.
 But will they name your coworking space?
 If you’re not sure about it, it’s time to find out how to attract customers to coworking spaces — and make these tips a part of your everyday practice.

 Before you start, you need to come up with a strong coworking brand positioning.
 Ask yourself a question:

 — What makes my coworking space special?

 Having a clear answer what differentiates you from others is crucial.

 A great example can be found in the automotive industry.
 Volvo is obsessed with safety, making it the company’s mission and differentiator.
 Volvo invented the three-point seat belt and gave away its patent to promote driving safety.
 If anyone thinks of a safety-first car, Volvo comes up first.

 BMW tells you it’s a car for drivers.
 Originated as an airplane engine company, BMW focuses on being a driving pleasure.
 The speed, the acceleration, the handling — the company’s very DNA revolves around fancy sportiness

 Mercedes’ luxury, Tesla’s high tech, Mitsubishi's off-road — every car brand has a specific differentiator, and every company’s communications, marketing, even R&D efforts are focused on that.